occino/enertion/README.md

 ![Battery8](https://raw.githubusercontent.com/occino/enertion/master/enclosure/enclosure_bottom.jpg)

 That's it.
-Just and easy, modular build :)
+Just a easy, modular build :)

 What do you think?
 Any suggestions for improvements?

+If you have any questions please feel free to drop a message.

 Cheers, Nico